 Adobo sauce is used as a condiment as well as a marinade in Mexican and Spanish cuisine.

 You likely know and have experienced adobo sauce through canned chipotle peppers in adobo.
-We love those around here and use them in our Vegetarian Chili and Smoky Tempeh Tacos.
+I love them and use them regularly to make my Vegetarian Chili and Smoky Tempeh Tacos.

 As delicious as the canned product is, homemade adobo sauce just can’t be beat (especially when it’s this easy).